 - Redesigns the MongoDB Cloud navigation.

 - Introduces schema suggestions in Performance Advisor and Data Explorer.

 - Reduces the price of NVMe storage for AWS clusters.

 Supports the following advanced federation options for customers who use SAML-based single sign-on:

 - Restrict organization membership

 - Restrict access by domain

 - Bypass single sign-on

-- Removes legacy Legacy Backup as an option for new GCP- and Azure-backed clusters.
-New GCP- and Azure-backed clusters use Cloud Backups for backup.
+- Removes legacy Legacy Backup as an option for new Google Cloud- and Azure-backed clusters.
+New Google Cloud- and Azure-backed clusters use Cloud Backups for backup.

 Supports multiple connection strings to the same cluster:

 - Supports deploying a multi-region Atlas cluster on Azure and connecting to it using VNet peering.